Skip to main content

 Tip: Add tags to a single file by selecting the row to open the file, and adding the tags in the view document properties page.

-3. For the file you want to send, select the row action button > 'send' option.
+2. Find the file you want to send and select the row action button > 'send' option.

-7. The email has been sent and you will be returned to the documents list.
+6. The email has been sent, and you will be returned to the documents list.
 The selected contacts (or staff) will receive an email from Synergy with the file included as an attachment.
+The email looks like the below, with your organisations' logo.

 Document properties (view)